Expressions of Interest for the next Introduction to International Arbitration course are now open.

 - Arbitration procedures: documents only and oral hearings;

-- The legal framework: the importance of the seat, the New York Convention, procedural laws and rules;
+- The legal framework: the importance of the seat, the New York Convention, procedural laws, and procedural rules;

 - The arbitration agreement;